 }

-In the first portion of the program, we include the necessary header file, define pin and variables, and Set the LCD address to 0x27 for 16 chars and 2 line display.
+In the first portion of the program, we include the necessary header file, define the pin and variables, and set the LCD address to 0x27 for a 16-character and 2-line display.
 In the setup section, we initialize serial communications at 9600 bps.
-Then we initialize the LCD and turn on the backlight and print a message which is fixed.
+Then we initialize the LCD and turn on the backlight, and print a message that is fixed.
 In the void loop section, we generate a trigger pulse at the trigger pin and read the echo at the echo pin.
-Then we calculate the distance in cm and meter and print it on the LCD.
-We set delay 500 milliseconds so we get updated distance an interval of 1/2 second.
+Then we calculate the distance in cm and meters and print it on the LCD.
+We set a delay of 500 milliseconds so we get updated distance at an interval of 1/2 second.
 In the last portion, we clear the LCD buffer.

 I hope you enjoyed this tutorial and learned something new.
 Feel free to ask any questions in the comment section below.